jiqing112/Gnome-Global-AppMenu/README.md

 Was added initial support for Wayland.
 --------------
-The code to support Wayland can be found here: https://gitlab.com/lestcape/unity-gtk-module It's only tested on **Ubuntu 16.04** and probably will not work on any other place.
+The code to support Wayland can be found here: https://gitlab.com/lestcape/unity-gtk-module It's only tested on **Ubuntu 16.04** and **Ubuntu 18.04**.
+This probably will not work on any other place.
-The change will be merged with the implementation of [@rilian-la-te](https://gitlab.com/rilian-la-te/) of his [vala-panel-project](https://gitlab.com/vala-panel-project/), as this package is distribute on most of linux distros.
+The change will be merged with the implementation of [@rilian-la-te](https://gitlab.com/rilian-la-te/) of his [vala-panel-project](https://gitlab.com/vala-panel-project/), as this package is distribute on most of linux distros (but for now is not working there).
 You are free to copy this implementation and port it to the place you want, but the **Gnome-Global-AppMenu** will STOP to used [unity-gtk-module](https://launchpad.net/unity-gtk-module) in favor of the fork of [@rilian-la-te](https://gitlab.com/rilian-la-te/), called [appmenu-gtk-module](https://gitlab.com/vala-panel-project/vala-panel-appmenu) as this implementation it's more general and is supported in more linux distibutions.